 As in the previous test, each engine creates 100,000 variables and links them into the distributed container, over which a distributed iteration loop is carried out.
-Figure 10 shows that performance increases monotonically up to the largest measured system, containing 1,024 servers and 1,024 engines, in addition to 1 idle worker.
+Figure 12 shows that performance increases monotonically up to the largest measured system, containing 1,024 servers and 1,024 engines, in addition to 1 idle worker.
 At this scale, Turbine processes 566,685 operations per second.

-There are multiple ways that performance could be improved.
+Performance could be improved in multiple ways.
 First, this test was performed on the individually slow SiCortex processors.
-Additionally, we plan multiple optimizations to improve this performance.
-As noted in the previous test, variables are created in a multiple-step manner corresponding to a straight-forward use of our dataflow model.
+Second, we plan multiple optimizations to improve this performance.
+As noted in the previous test, variables are created in a multiple-step manner corresponding to a straightforward use of our dataflow model.
 Since we are creating "literal" integers, these steps could be replaced with composite operations that allocate, initialize, and set values in one step.
 Multiple literals could be simultaneously set if batch operations were added to the API.
 The loop-splitting algorithm itself is targeted for optimization and better load balancing.
-As a last resort, an application could use proportionally more processes as control processes and fewer workers.
+Third, an application could use proportionally more processes as control processes and fewer workers.